Health Information and Tools > Patient Care Handouts > Incomplete Miscarriage: Care Instructions

 • You feel depressed or are not able to function.

 The type of treatment you have will affect what you should watch closely for.
-Be sure to contact your doctor if:
+Be sure to contact your doctor, midwife, or nurse advice line if:

 • You were given medicine to help the pregnancy tissue pass, and you don't bleed or pass tissue within 24 hours after taking the medicine.